aleshaleksey/fansys23/08-spell-list.md

 **Description**: The caster affects the weather, shifting one of visibility, precipitation, wind and temperature locally by two points in either direction.
 For example if it is an average spring day with severe wind and no rain and good visibility, the caster can locally change the weather to "extreme wind" or "no wind", or cause extreme rain, or create a small fog bank with no visibility.

 **Limitation**: The weather cannot completely contradict the season and climate.
-For example, the spell cannot cause a snowstorm on a summer's day where snowstorms do not, as a rule, occur in summer.
+For example, the spell cannot cause a snowstorm on a summer's day in locales where snowstorms do not, as a rule, occur in summer.

 **Upcast**: For every extra MP die above 1, the spell lasts for an extra 6 minutes or increases in radius by 5ft.